NilayT321/personal-site/index.markdown

 title: Welcome
 ---

 Hello there!
-I am Nilay Tripathi, a rising senior majoring in mathematics, statistics, and minoring in computer science.
-I currently attend Rutgers University and am an aspiring Ph.D. student, who will be applying for the Fall 2025 cycle.
+I am Nilay Tripathi, a senior at Rutgers University where I am majoring in mathematics, statistics, and computer science.
+I am also an aspiring Ph.D. student and will be applying during the Fall 2025 admissions cycle.

+Vaguely, my research interests are largely in algebraic topology and differential geometry.

-In mathematics, I am vaguely interested in algebraic and differential topology and would like to pursue a Ph.D. in these fields.
-Apart from mathematics, I am also interested in artificial intelligence and machine learning.
-Namely, I am interested in the mathematical foundations behind deep learning neural networks.
+Beyond mathematics, I am also interested in computer science and often embark on CS projects in my free time.
+I am particularly interested in lower-level systems programming (so programming at the operating system or kernel level) and artificial intelligence and machine learning.